Taking inspiration and life lessons from Drag Queen reality stars…

 This is what you need to do for yourself.
 Stop looking at small things you don’t like, and view the whole package that you have created so far.
 You need to apply those feelings of love and care to yourself.
 That person in the mirror is the center of your universe!
 Isn’t that crazy?!
 You only have one life, let yourself be happy.

 I have mentioned previously in my blog that I was bullied for my height in school.
 Since learning to love myself, I can accept that if I wasn’t so tall, the weight that I gained when ill wouldn’t be so well distributed.
-I’m lucky that a lot of people agree I ‘carry’ my weight well, as it is all stretched out over my massive frame!
-My legs are mostly what contribute to my height, and thought once they seemed a burden, they are now one of my favourite personal features.
+I’m lucky that a lot of people agree I ‘carry’ my weight well, as it is all stretched out over my massively tall frame!
+My legs are mostly what contribute to my height, and though once it seemed a burden, it is now one of my favourite personal features.

 You are not living your life for anyone else, so why should you live wanting to look like someone else?
 Your body is incredible, it has grown with you and adapted to what you do every day.
-Yes you can change things purposefully, but your body is still going to change whether you like it or not.
+Yes you can chose to change things, but your body is still going to change naturally whether you like it or not.
 Things that you used to hate about yourself, things you may have been bullied for, can become your greatest asset.

 What I’m trying to say is be aware that it’s still going to be your body at the end of the day.
 If you want to lose weight, good on you!
 Just please make sure you don’t sacrifice your happiness in order to change, understand that your body shape has it’s limitations.
 Learn to love your shape, because it may be the same even when some excess weight has gone.
 This is something society fails to understand time and time again; that body fat and body shape do not have to directly link.

 I can honestly say I love myself.
 I don’t get sidetracked by the media telling me otherwise.
 I admire other people’s beautiful bodies and envy their natural shape, but I know that I have something no-body else has.
 Being individual is worth more to me than any ‘goal body’ that I may come across.